OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

     -o NAME=VALUE    Specify option (add,modify,server,submit).
     -u URI           Specify ipp: or ipps: printer/server.
     -v DEVICE-URI    Specify socket: or usb: device (add/modify).

+*Note: Printer Application can have additional sub-commands.
+You can get the information about them using the `--help` argument.*

 ### Server Daemon